multiparty/jiff/tutorials/intro.md

 });
 ```

-# Running the whole computation
+# Running the Whole Computation
 Now that we know how to use the different features of JIFF, let's do some refactoring to make our program a bit more robust.

 First we'll take input from the command line for our budget instead of hardcoding it: